Mithun1508/ShoPperZ-Full-stack-website/README.md

 #  Developing a Single Page App with Flask and Vue.js
-  The following is a step-by-step walkthrough of how to set up a basic CRUD app with Vue and Flask.
+  The following is a step-by-step walkthrough of how to set up a basic C app with Vue and Flask.
 We'll start by scaffolding a new Vue application with the Vue CLI and then move on to performing the basic CRUD operations through a back-end RESTful API powered by Python and Flask.

 # What are we Building?

 1) Our goal is to design a back-end RESTful API, powered by Python and Flask, for a single resource -- books.
-The API itself should follow RESTful design principles, using the basic HTTP verbs: GET, POST, PUT, and DELETE.
+The API itself should follow RESTful design principles, using the basic HTTP

 2)We'll also set up a front-end application with Vue that consumes the back-end API: